Debts Unsettled - Hollis Oliver - E-Book

 As Sam and Daniel sat in the holding room, they discussed the hearing.

 She looked at her notes.
 “Their body language suggested they agreed with my points.
-I sensed we had them when they quoted praise from the Department of Corrections' report."
+I sensed we had them when they quoted praises from the Department of Corrections' report.”

-“Sam,” Daniel placed both hands on the table, “do you believe I’m no longer a threat to society?”
+“Sam,” Daniel placed both hands on the table, and asked in a husky voice, “do you believe I’m no longer a threat to society?”

 She struggled to maintain a businesslike demeanor.
 “It’s… it’s not my place to judge, but to represent you to the best of my abilities.”

 Daniel stared at her with the same look she’d caught when she had stood and turned from her backpack.
-“I admire your abilities.”
+“I admire your abilities, Sam.”

 “Thank you.”
 Sam responded as she looked at her watch and found a reason to step out of the conference room and make a phone call.